dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 }
 ```

 Run the project.
-Now, you first app with Dynamsoft Camera Enhancer is completed.
+Now, your first app with Dynamsoft Camera Enhancer is completed.

+> Note:
+> - You can download the similar complete Objective-C source code from [Here](https://github.com/Dynamsoft/camera-enhancer-mobile-samples/tree/main/ios/HelloWorldObjc).
+> - You can download the similar complete Swift source code from [Here](https://github.com/Dynamsoft/camera-enhancer-mobile-samples/tree/main/ios/HelloWorldSwift).
+> - For more samples on using Dynamsoft Camera Enhancer supporting Barcode Reader please [click here](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/).

 ## What's Next?